christophcemper/christophcemper21/content/home/10-hero.md

 label = "Serious business inquiries only, please."

 +++
-With all your money, you cannot buy back single hour of your time.
+With all your money, you cannot buy back a single hour of your time.
 But...

 * 150% dedication,
 * strong experience,